matheuslins/if1004-DevOps/HW/Matheus Lins/HW1/HW1-resposta.md

 **Continuos integration**

+Continuos integration is...

 **Continuos delivery**

+Continuos delivery is...

 **Continuous deployment**

+Continuous deployment is...

 #### **How does DevOps team model (e.g., site reliability engineer) differ than a a NoOps team model (e.g. Netflix team)?
 What differences in architecture allow for a NoOps model?**